 A curated box starts at $129 a month.
 A custom box starts at $149 a month.
 It “starts at” because you always have the option of adding on a few extras, which will increase the price.

 If you choose a curated box, the cuts of meat will be chosen for you.
-They select a well-balanced assortment of easy-to-cook items, like chicken breasts, and a few interesting cuts, like Denver steak.
+They select a well-balanced assortment of easy-to-cook foods, like chicken breasts, and a few interesting cuts, like Denver steak.
+You can select beef, pork and chicken or beef and pork, or beef and chicken.

 - 12 additional items you can add on, if desired.